Are you scratching your head on how to show your cat you love them?

-Do you know why cats love to rub against people/objects?
+Do you know why cats love to rub against people or objects?

 Their cheeks have glands, which release pheromones.
 In this way, cats mark their territory and warn other felines to stay away.

-So, my last tip on how to show your cat you love them is to accept their affection
+So, our last tip on how to show your cat you love them is to accept their affection.

 Let your cat wind around your legs and rub as much as they want.